 Spanish Potato Salad

 Now, I happen to be a great appreciator of side dishes like the humble potato salad and I wanted to spiff it up a little bit to give it a chance to shine.
 I firmly believe that potato salad can be one of those dishes we actually look forward to eating.
 To change things up I went for Spanish flavors.
 I was really happy with the results and I think your guests will agree.
-I totally suggest trying this Spanish Potato Salad at your next BBQ or for a fun picnic food idea!
+I totally suggest trying this Spanish Salad at your next BBQ or for a fun picnic food idea!

 How long do you boil potatoes for Potato Salad?